reaper699/lisk-docs/APIReference.md

 ```

 ### Put delegates
-Will vote for selected delegates.
+Vote for the selected delegates.
+Maximum of 33 delegates at once.

 PUT `/api/accounts/delegates`